OmniBrew/sw5e-data/data/powers/force-focus.md

       unit: minute
     range:
       short: Self
-    concentration: True
+    concentration: true
 ---
 You let the Force guide you, empowering your strikes.
 Until the power ends, your weapon attacks deal an extra 1d4 force damage on a hit.